kingdomlevel/kingdomlevel.github.io/index.markdown

 ## <a name="radio"></a>radio

-![me and louise doing feka @ subcity :)][feka photo]
+![me and ewan doing Weights and Measures on Clyde Built Radio][weights and measures photo]

++ started a new regular show on Clyde Built called Weights + Measures w my pal Ewan!!
+Here are some things to listen to:
+  + [first show](https://soundcloud.com/clydebuiltradio/weights-and-measures-16052021) just feeeeeling it out
++ before doing a regular slot i did a couple of one-off shows on Clyde Built Radio:
+  + [acapalla special](https://soundcloud.com/clydebuiltradio/niall-morris-11221) from February 2021 -  all singing no instruments 🎺🚫
-+ i did a [show on Clyde Built Radio](https://soundcloud.com/clydebuiltradio/niall-morris-28-6-20) in June 2020 - a highlight for me was getting to play out an old demo tape my dad recorded in 1982 ☺️
+  + [first show](https://soundcloud.com/clydebuiltradio/niall-morris-28-6-20) in June 2020 - a highlight for me was getting to play out an old demo tape my dad recorded in 1982 ☺️
 + i read some text written by [Joe Howe][joe] for his contribution to Radiophrenia 2019 - [listen](https://soundcloud.com/joooehooowe/joe-howe-the-dirty-table-pt-1?fbclid=IwAR0L8JudIG0TbNXLzonqrIaVOJtp5L60kL8ui1leNs4FEFO4GABP7lbT0N8)
 + made some shorties for [Radiophrenia 2017][radiophrenia] in collab w/ [Rachel Woodside][rachel]. built around story telling and voice-modelling synthesis.
 + i recorded and edited [Radio Benjamin: Glasgow Constellations][benjamin], broadcast at pop-up experimental radio station Radiophrenia in 2015